-We recently presented at the DeviceTalks conference in Boston Ma about the vulnerabilities that affect hospitals and medical devices (insulin pumps, pacemakers, etc.).
+We recently presented at the DeviceTalks conference in Boston Ma about securing hospital networks and the vulnerabilities that affect their medical devices (insulin pumps, pacemakers, etc.).
 The goal of our presentation wasn’t to instill fear but sometimes fear is a reasonable byproduct of the truth.
 The truth is that of all the networks that we test, hospital networks are by far the easiest to breach.
 Even more frightening is that the medical devices contained within hospital networks are equally if not more vulnerable than the networks that they are connected to.
 It seems that the healthcare industry has spent so much time focusing on safety that they’ve all but lost sight of security.

-The culprit behind this insecurity is mostly convenience.
+Convenience is the main culprit behind securing hospital networks.
 Hospitals are generally run by healthcare experts with a limited understanding of Information Technology and an even more limited understanding of IT Security.
 It would be unreasonable to expect healthcare experts to also be IT security experts given the vast differences between both fields.
 When healthcare experts hire IT experts and IT Security experts they do it to support the needs of the hospital.
 Those needs are defined by the doctors, nurses, and other medical professionals tasked with running the hospital.
 Anything that introduces new complexity or significant changes will be slow to adopt or perhaps not adopted at all.
 Unfortunately, good security is the antithesis of convenience and so good security often falls by the wayside despite best efforts by IT and security personnel.

 Unfortunately, in many respects the IT security industry is making the situation worse with false advertising.
 If antivirus solutions worked as well as they are advertised, then malware would be a thing of the past.
 If Intrusion Prevention Solutions worked as well as advertised, then intrusions would be a thing of the past.
 This misrepresentation of the capabilities provided by security solutions produces a false sense of security.
 We aren’t suggesting that these solutions are useless, but we are encouraging organizations to carefully test the performance and effectiveness of these solutions rather than simply trusting the word of the vendor.